Co-dfns/MicroUI-APL/README.md

 All of the code include demo, fenster, and the microui implementation, rendering code, and comments, comes in at ~1200 lines of code.
-The `resources` directory includes a 133KB atlas binary needed for the fenster render to render fonts and icons.
+There is a 207KB atlas binary needed for the fenster render to render fonts and icons.
 This atlas was built using the [Inter](https://fonts.google.com/specimen/Inter) font.
-The fenster DLL comes in around 100KB on my machine, and there are no other dependencies except for native platform libraries.
+The fenster DLL comes in around 105KB on my machine, and there are no other dependencies except for native platform libraries.

 We attempt to ensure that all of the same advantages found in the original